eugeneloza/castle-editor-tutorial/README.md

 Finally let's save this design as `Game.castle-user-interface`.

 Next, again as our design is quite simple, let's reuse the cheat we've done in Main Menu and create a one large Vertical Group for all our design: Design -> Add User Interface Component -> Vertical Group (TCastleVerticalGroup).
 Let's name it `GameGroup` and set `Spacing` to 20.
 Let's again align it to the center by setting `HorizontalAnchorParent` and `HorizontalAnchorSelf` to `hpMiddle` and `VerticalAnchorDelta` and `VerticalAnchorSelf` to `vpMiddle` in "Layout" tab.
+Also let's set `Alignment` to `hpMiddle` at "All" tab.